LostArrows27/anime-subtitle-player/README.md

 Todays:

-- [x] Change ion-icon to react icon

-Other:

-- [ ] Add dowload screenshot with sub or not sub
-- [ ] only access to main UI after upload video or subtitle (with modal)
-- [ ] Add ui when there's no video
 - [ ] Add error.tsx UI
-- [ ] Add more feature for below video subtitle (next sentence, timeline, ....)
-- [ ] Drag subtitle height when under video
 - [ ] Adding beside subtitle in fullscreen mode
   - [ ] Adjust sub bg, font size, edit mode, sync slow fast, subtitle position (3 mode), theme app
   - [ ] Save user's settting in local storage
   - [ ] Change subtitle font (Netflix-San, Yo-Gothic)
+- [ ] Add more feature for below video subtitle (next sentence, timeline, ....)

+Other:

+- [ ] Add dowload screenshot with sub or not sub
+- [ ] only access to main UI after upload video or subtitle (with modal)
+- [ ] Drag subtitle height when under video
 - [ ] Cleaner code
 - [ ] Add episode list when choose many video on the left side of the screen
 - [ ] Add settting for `.ass` file